flavianunes/blog/content/blog/testing-web-accessibility/index.md

   ]
 ---

 Web accessibility (often abbreviated to A11y) means that websites and web applications are accessible for all people, whether disabled or not, and follow web development standards.
-The ideal is to test accessibility early and throughout the development process, so problems can be indentified and fixex as soon as possible.
+The ideal is to test accessibility early and throughout the development process, so problems can be indentified and fixed as soon as possible.

-When developing or redesigning a website or web application, evaluate accessibility early and throughout the development process to identify accessibility problems early, when it is easier to address them.

 There's two categories to accessibility evaluation: manual/human evaluation and automated evaluation. **Automated evaluation** can check for form labels, color contrast, focus menagement, and others. **Human/manual evaluation** can check for focus order, alternative text quality, screen readers support, and others.